 DINA SUHANOVA received her architect diploma from Riga Technical University Faculty of Architecture and Urban planning.
-Studied also at Tampere Technical University The School of Architecture.
-In 2013 Dina received the Master's degree from Art Academy of Latvia, Department of History and Theory of Visual Arts and Culture.
+Studied also at Tampere Technical University the School of Architecture.
+In 2013 Dina received the Master's degree from the Art Academy of Latvia, Department of History and Theory of Visual Arts and Culture.
 Parallel to architecture practice, she is interested in architecture theory, has gained the experience in theatre scenography and graphic design.

 Dina has worked for architecture companies INDIA and MARK, spent internship in Copenhagen based architecture office EFFEKT.
 From the year 2010 until now works in cooperation with architectural design studio MAILITIS ARCHITECTS.
 She was a team member of the projects like Latvian pavilion in Expo 2010 in Shanghai, Shaoling Flying Monks Temple in Songshan Mountain, Dengfeng – both in China.

 From 2012 works as a tutor, project manager and performs the duties of the BA Architecture programme director at RISEBA Faculty of Architecture and Design.
 Dina leads her own research projects and writes publications for the magazine Latvijas Architektura.
 She was an editor of the school's yearbook “THE FAD BOOK.
 The First Five Years of FAD.
 2011–2016”, published in 2017 and scientific journal "ADAMarts" vol. 1 published in 2018.